wallarm/product-documentation/docs/latest/user-guides/vulnerabilities/close-open-vuln.md

 # Closing and Opening Vulnerabilities

-You can check [vulnerabilities][glossary-vulnerability] on the *Vulnerabilities* tab of the Wallarm interface.

-You can close issues on a fixed vulnerability.

-You can reopen a closed vulnerability if you think the vulnerability is not fixed.
+In the **Vulnerabilities** section of Wallarm Console, you can also close [vulnerabilities][glossary-vulnerability] fixed on the application side.
+If a vulnerability seems to be unfixed, you can reopen the corresponding closed vulnerability.

 ## Close a Vulnerability